wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

 movieTheRevenant.toJson();
 ```

-### JSON to User-Defined conversion
+### JSON to user-defined conversion

-You can cast a json value to an application-specific, user-defined subtype of anydata by using the `cloneWithType` function.
+You can cast a json value to an application-specific, user-defined subtype of `anydata` by using the `cloneWithType` function.

 ###### Examples: